Plotting

 • show_passives: Will display the objects surrounding the detector if set to true.
 Default is true.

-• seriestype: Can be :csg (default), :wireframe, :mesh3d, or :samplesurface.
+• seriestype: Can be :csg (default), :wireframe, :mesh3d, :samplesurface or :slice.

 • linewidth: Sets the line width of the edges of the mesh gridlines when using seriestype = :mesh3d.
 When using seriestype = :csg or seriestype = :wireframe, linewidth sets the line width of the wireframe.
+For seriestype = :slice, linewidth sets the markersize.

 • linecolor: Sets the line color of the edges of the mesh gridlines when using seriestype = :mesh3d.
 When using seriestype = :csg or seriestype = :wireframe, linecolor sets the line color of the wireframe.